v74c63t/cs122b-fabflix/README.md

 ### XMLParser
 There is a [README file](xmlParser/README.md) in the xmlParser directory that details what each inconsistency file contains and what assumptions were made when parsing the xml files.
 #### Parsing Time Optimization Strategies
-  1. Used in memory hash maps to store database information so did not have to query the database each time to figure out if there were duplicates or if a certain movie/star/genre exists
+  1. We used in memory hash maps to store information from the database and information we plan to insert into the database so we did not have to query against the database constantly in order to find duplicates or to find whether a movie/star/genre already exists.
   2. Wrote parsed data to csv files so can use LOAD DATA from SQL to load the information into the tables all at once instead of sending multiple insert queries
 ## Contributions
 ### Vanessa